British Isles Under 18 Internationals 2016

-Sponsors of the Warner Leisure Hotels BIIBC Senior Double Rink International Series
+Sponsors of the Warner Leisure Hotels BIIBC Senior Double Rink International Series (NEW VENUE)

 BRITISH ISLES INDOOR BOWLS COUNCIL